holdercp/advent-of-code-2023/README.md

 ## Solving Each Day

-Run the `solve` `package.json` script to execute the solution code for given day.
+Run the `solve` `package.json` script to execute the solution code for a given day.

 ```bash
 bun solve 1